ShopRunner/octopod/CONTRIBUTING.md

 ```
 5. Develop your feature

-6. Submit a PR to master!
-Someone will review your code and merge your code into master when it is approved.
+6. Submit a PR to main!
+Someone will review your code and merge your code into main when it is approved.

 PR Checklist
 +++++++++++++